edwsantos/S4NChallenge/README.md

 * **Junit 5** as a testing library

 ## Branch strategy
 I used branch-by-feature in order to simplify the branch strategy and avoid creating unnecessary branches.
-Every merge to master was considered as a new release so it was tagged correspondingly.

 ## Business conditions
 * There are 20 drones available